 Do I have to apply for financial aid each year?

 Yes, your eligibility for financial aid is not automatic each year.
-You must complete a new FAFSA each January for the following academic year.
-The FAFSA is not available until Jan.
-1 each year at FAFSA.
+You must complete a new FAFSA for each academic year by the March 1 priority deadline.
+The FAFSA is now made available each October for the next academic year.
+For example, the 2018-2019 FAFSA form is made available on Oct.
+1, 2017.

 The FAFSA can be submitted with estimated income information and once your tax documents are filed with the IRS, you can update the correct figures on your FAFSA.